Best things to do in Florence in 3 days?

 In 1588, Grand Duke Ferdinand, annoyed by smells, evicted them for the benefit of goldsmiths and silversmiths.
 Today it is the most visited bridge in the city.
 It’s always crowded, sometimes there are street performers singing or painting.

 Another must-see is the Academy Gallery, where Michelangelo’s David is located.
 This museum is quite small, but it deserves the visit only for the David.

 Here, you can also do the guided tour buying tickets online, or you can wait in line and buy tickets at the museum itself, which I do not recommend, because the line is usually quite long and you would waste a lot of time.
 But it’s up to you!

 If you like to take pictures and want to take the best photos of Florence, you have to go to Piazzale Michelangelo, you can arrive by walking or by bus, I have gone both ways, and I prefer to walk.

 A good option is to go by bus and walk back, because if you go walking you will have to climb stairs.

 Take the aperitif in Florence

 In Florence they have a habit of having the aperitif.
 This appetizer starts in the afternoon.
-In many of the bars or pubs, they offer with the purchase of a drink aperitif, and this is like an open buffet.
+In many of the bars or pubs, they offer an appetizer with the purchase of a drink and it works kind of like an open buffet.

-Depending on the quality of the site, the variety will be higher.
+Depending on the quality of the bar’s location, the variety will be higher.
 What you can do is, first take a look at the buffet and then decide whether to stay or not.

 Where to eat in Florence?